 Agency life is a lifestyle.
-If you don’t like it you can’t be part of an agency.
-That is love, emotions and… that things you probably have seen on social media behind #agencylife. 🙂 But at the end of the month you should pay your employees, bills and have profit if you want to grow your company.
+If you don’t like it, you can’t be part of an agency.
+That is love, emotions and the things you probably saw on social media tagged with #agencylife. 🙂 But, at the end of the month; you should make payments to your employees, pay the bills and have some profit if you want your company or digital agency to grow.

-As co-founder of Kontra and IT product company (project stopped in 2015.), in this article I will talk about my experiences during the last 6 years.
-On a daily basis, I’m surrounded with people from creative, IT – tech, PR, performance and other types of agency’s.
-My conclusion is that all of us have same problems.
-We sell hours and we should invoice most of them (depends on lot of variables and company goals, founders etc).
+As a co-founder of Kontra and an IT product company (project stopped in 2015.), I will talk about my experiences over the last six years.
+I’m surrounded with people from creative, IT – tech, PR, performance and other types of agencies daily.
+My conclusion?
+All of us have the same problem.
+We sell our time, and we should reimburse most of it (depends on a lot of variables and company goals, founders, etc.).

-First you should measure hours within your company.
+First, you should measure the hours within your company.

 Is it necessary for agencies to measure their performances?

-When we talk about web development, IT agencies such as our development department have a little bit simpler situation because you can “easily” measure client’s requests (features, extra design hours, maintenance etc…).
-Situation with digital marketing agencies or departments that provide services such as digital marketing project management (account managers), social media marketing, Facebook ads, Google ads, SEO, Google analytics and consulting is a little bit complicated.
+When we talk about web development, IT agencies such as our development department are in a bit simpler situation because you can easily measure client’s requests (features, extra design hours, maintenance, etc…).
+The situation with digital marketing agencies or departments that provide services such as digital marketing project management (account managers), social media marketing, Facebook ads, Google ads, SEO, Google analytics and consulting, on the other hand, is a bit more complicated.

 What gets measured gets managed. ~ Peter Drucker

-Firstly, you should measure your employees (resources) if you want to see where “your time” goes.
-We are selling our time and this is our value.
-If you don’t know where your time goes, this isn’t good for business and company.
-When I’m talking about employees’ measurement, I’m not talking about freak controlling.
-It is about agreement between you, your employees and finally it depends on company culture.
+Firstly, you should measure your employees (resources) if you want to see where your time “goes”.
+We are selling our time.
+It is our “currency”.
+If you’re not aware of what you’re spending your time on, your business and the company will suffer.
+When I’m talking about employees’ measurement, I don’t mean freak controlling by it.
+It is about the agreement between you, your employees and finally, it depends on the company culture.
 Employees in your company will understand why they should measure the time spent on billable and non-billable projects.
-At Kontra we talk about that almost every day.
+At Kontra, we talk about that almost every day.

-Furthermore, when measurement is part of your company’s DNA, you should measure your client’s requests.
+Furthermore, when the measurement is part of your company’s DNA, you should measure your client’s requests accordingly.

 Digital marketing example

 I have been working with one client on two sides of digital marketing: Social Media Marketing and Content Marketing (creating blog posts).
-As a digital marketer, you probably know that you need other elements of digital marketing as well if you want to be successful.
-We have had a situation when client had a problem with bounce rate (90%+) because they have an old website without Call to Actions, bad design – user flow etc. During the period of 10 months we advised them on following non-billable parts of digital marketing (remember, we have been paid only for social media marketing and creating blog posts): UX/UI consulting, how to create an e-book consulting, CTA deployment on existing website, creating digital marketing strategy for the following year, constantly educating their employees because they aren’t digital marketers (without basic knowledge).
+As a digital marketer, you probably know that, if you want to be successful, you need other elements of digital marketing as well.
+We had a situation where the client had a problem with the bounce rate (90%+) because they have an old website without Call to Actions, with lousy design – user flow, etc. During ten months, we advised them on following the non-billable parts of digital marketing.
+(Remember, we’ve been paid only for social media marketing and creating blog posts): UX/UI consulting, how to create an e-book consulting, CTA deployment on an existing website, creating a digital marketing strategy for the following year, constantly educating their employees because they aren’t digital marketers (they were without basic knowledge).

-Do you know what is the result of my measurement:?
+Do you know what was the result of my measurement?

-- In average, for this client, I’ve spent 15 extra hours/per month during the period of 10 months = 150 non-paid hours
+- In average, for this client, I’ve spent 15 extra hours/per month ten months = 150 non-paid hours

-- Non-paid digital marketing strategy, I spent 150 hours on this project with my team.
+- On the digital marketing strategy, I’ve spent 150 of unpaid hours on this project with my team.

-Sometimes it seems to be a “little help” but when you summarize your hours on monthly/yearly basis, it is so much more than you can imagine!
+Sometimes it seems to be a “little help”, but when you summarize your hours on a monthly/yearly basis, it is so much more than you can imagine!

-- They spent 10 hours per month for content marketing
+- They’ve spent ten hours per month for content marketing

 - The cost of this is 4800$ (40$ per hour)

-- The revenue from your content marketing strategy is 10000$ (you collect 300 leads and 1 convert to a customer).
+- The revenue from your content marketing strategy is 10000$ (you collect 300 leads and convert one into a customer).

-Great, for the following year you know what type of marketing works for your agency, so you will invest more time (money) in this segment.
+Great, for the following year you know what type of marketing works for your agency, so now you know you will invest more time (money) in this segment.

 Web App development example

 We decided to start an IT project (web application) with specifications we haven’t even see.
-This is always risky (deadlines, budget, time etc..) but only way if you want to learn something new and upgrade your team!
+This is always risky (deadlines, the budget, time, etc.) but it’s the only way if you want to learn something new and upgrade your team!

 It was full-custom project from scratch.
 I would like to focus on the main aspects of this project.

-- Developing functionalities we never did before.
-We learned that we needed extra 120hrs for this and that we could automatize some processes and cut our time for at leas 60hrs!
+- We were developing functionalities we never did before.
+We learned that we needed extra 120hrs for this and that we could automatize some processes and cut our time for at least 60hrs!

-- During project client decided to import “just one thing” that we didn’t agreed in project specification – scope.
-We allowed this request without extra hours and timeline corrections.
+- During the project, the client decided to import “just one thing” that we didn’t agree upon in the project specification – scope.
+We allowed this request without adding extra hours, and timeline corrections.
 What happened?
-We lost about 40hrs (non-billable) and our deadline was under risk.
-What we learned after that?
-If a client wants new feature/functionality/design improvement or something else during project, he must approve change requests (extra billable hours and deadlines correction).
-Don’t forget, this is the only way to protect your business and your employees from unwanted stress.
+We lost about 40hrs (non-billable), and our deadline was under risk.
+What did we learn after that?
+If a client wants new feature/functionality/design improvement or something else during the project, he must approve change requests (extra billable hours and deadlines correction).
+Don’t forget; this is the only way to protect your business and your employees from unwanted stress.

 - I’ve spent 40 extra hours.

-- We couldn’t charge extra hours because it was our failure not client’s.
+- We couldn’t charge extra hours because it was our failure, not the clients.

-- We lost 5 man/days this year irretrievably.
+- We lost five men/days this year irretrievably.

 - My team was stressed.